 - Basic Stitches: The base of the pattern only calls for single crochet (sc) and double crochet (dc), making it super easy and perfect for beginners.
 The skull also requires triple crochet (tc), which is similar to a double crochet, but you yarn over twice at the beginning of the stitch.
 Then yarn over and pull through two loops three times.

-- Finished Size: The finished crochet skull granny square measures about 4 inches in diameter.
+- Finished Size: The finished skull granny square measures about 4 inches in diameter.

 🪡 Materials Needed